pbaumbach2/vulnapp/README.md

 ## Usage - OpenShift

-The OpenShift-specific deployment uses a `Route` with automatic edge TLS termination, and takes advantage of the Topology view's app grouping.
+The OpenShift-specific deployment uses a `Route` with automatic edge TLS termination, configures a ServiceAccount and RoleBinding to run the app as UID 0, and takes advantage of the Topology view's app grouping.

 ### Web console